michalk-k/ha_gui/README.md

 **I'm not sure**
 * lovelace-card-tools/card-tools.js

-##Theme
+## Theme
 Most styling aspects needed for tiles and overall appearance on mobile devices (iPhones) are implemented using my theme (see `themes/mxm_theme/`)
-To make this theme permament I run it as a `backend prefered theme`.
+To make this theme permanent I run it as a `backend preferred theme`.
 To achieve that following automation has to be run on HA startup:
 ```yaml
 alias: Set Home Assistant theme at startup
 trigger: